id0ubl3g/auto-structure/README.md

 - Customizability: The structure is flexible and can be easily adapted to different types of Python projects.
 You can add or remove directories as necessary for your specific use case.

+- **Installed Libraries**:
+    - `Flask`: Lightweight web framework.
+    - `flask-cors`: Middleware for Cross-Origin requests.
+    - `flasgger`: Swagger integration for API documentation.
+    - `gunicorn`: WSGI HTTP server for deploying your application.

 ### 2. Extended API

-This structure is designed for more complex APIs with database integration:
+This structure is designed for more complex APIs with PostgreSQL database integration:

 ```
 project_name